Wolff Buchholz was born in Hamburg in 1935, son of the painter Ruth Maetzel and the then Hamburg attorney general Ernst Buchholz.

 The object of the image was mainly the human figure fusing with the vegetative, with an abstract-dynamic formal language.

-Wolff Buchholz is now part of the collection of the National Gallery of Art, and the Portland Art Museum, among others.
+Wolff Buchholz is part of institutional collections such as the National Gallery of Art, and the Portland Art Museum.